 Quality customer service and attentiveness are always a plus when shopping for a mortgage lender.
 For first-time home buyers, personalized customer care can be even more important, as you want your lender to walk you through every step of the process.
 This is why many first-time buyers prefer the help of a mortgage loan officer.

-You can always turn to online reviews of different lenders or consult the Better Business Bureau.
-These resources will help you gauge how well each lender treats customers.
+You can also turn to online reviews of different lenders or consult the Better Business Bureau.
+These resources will help you gauge how well each lender treats their customers.

 Differences in interest rates

-Mortgage interest rates are indirectly linked to the Fed Rate, as well as the larger real estate market.
+Mortgage interest rates are indirectly linked to the Federal Reserve, as well as the larger real estate market.

 However, interest rates still vary from one lender to another.
 Your creditworthiness will be one of the biggest factors, but shopping around for lenders will give you a range of interest rates.